-The following result (Fig. 3,4,5 and 6) are obtained after applying and implementing our methodology in section three that is, our proposed work.
 Haven completed all the steps mentioned previously, the forged regions on the image are exposed, and this represents the final detection results.
-Tampered areas can be known by marked regions on the resulting image which indicates forgery as shown in Fig. 3,4,5 and 6.
+The original, tampered and forgery detection images are shown in Fig. 4, 5 and 6 respectively.
+However, tampered areas can be known by marked regions on the resulting image which indicates forgery as shown in Fig. 6.
 Successful detection can also be judged by comparing the forged image results with the original image in the dataset.